Snow-sure resort

 Après-ski spots to know:

-There's no slopeside accommodation at Arizona Snowbowl - the resort is a day-ski area on national forest land, so visitors stay in Flagstaff, about 25 minutes' drive from the base area.
-Flagstaff has a wide range of accommodation, from historic downtown hotels and boutique properties to chain hotels, motels, and holiday rentals.
-The city's position as a major Route 66 stop means there's character in the lodging options, and the university keeps the town lively and well-serviced.
+There's no slopeside accommodation at Arizona Snowbowl.
+It's a day-ski area on national forest land, so visitors base themselves in Flagstaff, around 25 minutes' drive from the base area.
+Flagstaff has a wide range of places to stay, from historic downtown hotels and boutique properties to modern chains, classic motels, and holiday rentals.
+Decades as a stop on Route 66 have left the town with plenty of vintage motor lodges and characterful older buildings alongside the newer options, so there's something to suit most tastes and group sizes.

 Snowbowl's rental shop at the base lodge provides ski and snowboard packages for all ages and levels, including performance and demo options for more experienced skiers.
 The staff are experienced at fitting visitors from all backgrounds.
 Booking online in advance saves time, particularly on busy weekends when the Phoenix crowd arrives.
 Several independent ski shops in Flagstaff also offer rental equipment, which can be convenient for fitting the evening before your first day on the mountain.